 Finding a supplement can be difficult, especially with so many on the market.
 When it comes to medicinal mushrooms, not all fungal products are created equal!
 Quality varies wildly, with many not having enough active ingredients to have an impact.

 Our product, Mojo, uses a hand-picked selection of functional mushrooms.
 From Lion’s Mane to Cordyceps, users have found Mojo to bring a better boost than their typical afternoon cup of coffee, workout, or even prescription pills.

 In the short term it helps bring a greater sense of balance, energy and calm into everyday life.
 In the long term it has compounding benefits on brain health and cognition.

 Mojo gummies are the result of over a decade of research and development by our Chief Science Officer, Daniel Sanders.
 Born from the need for a study aid and brain support that was safer than questionable stimulants on the market, the Mojo formula took shape as a well-balanced composition of bioactive ingredients, designed to induce a flow state.

-If you want to sample Mojo, you can use the following code for 20% of: WELCOME20
+If you want to try Mojo, you can use the following code for 15% off: WELCOME15

 Table of contents